-What is a joint application for divorce?
+What is a joint application?

 A joint application for divorce is where both parties agree to the divorce application being made.
 This is referred to as making the application ‘jointly’ and simplifies the process.
 Both parties agree and sign the Application for Divorce which is then known as a ‘joint application for divorce’.